cervejaria-ambev/safety/README.md

 Make sure to succeed on all requirements above mentioned.

-Download the files on your computer and double check if all data is on the same folder.
+Download the files on your computer and double check if .csv file is on the same folder.
 Remember to change te code below according file's name or even directory:

 ```
 dataset = pd.read_csv('base.csv', encoding='ISO-8859-1', sep=';')